You’ve built wealth through real estate. Now you’re facing a capital gains tax bill that could consume $50,000, $100,000, or more.

 - Work with a 1031-savvy real estate agent

-- Consider whether direct property or DSTs fit your goals
+- Consider whether direct property or Delaware Statutory Trusts (DSTs) fit your goals

 - Start your property search before you list